skwp/dotfiles/README.md

 #### Utility

+ * `:NR` - NarrowRgn - use this on a bit of selected text to create a new split with just that text.
+Do some work on it, then :wq it to get the results back.
  * `,ig` - toggle visual indentation guides
  * `,cf` - Copy Filename of current file (full path) into system (not vi) paste buffer
  * `,cn` - Copy Filename of current file (name only, no path)